 Further, daytime childcare is highly subsidized by ICA, but I would like to see it be even more affordable for student parents, contingent faculty, members from Tier B and C countries, or anyone else with financial considerations.
 ICA launched a fundraiser, inspired by an article that I co-authored.
 But we can do more to make this happen.
 For example, could some of the CAT budget be allocated toward such a childcare fund?
 I would bring this to a vote.

-Finally, with the virtual conferences of 2020 and 2021, we saw first hand how virtual presentations allows for those with caregiving responsibilities to participate more easily.
+Finally, with the virtual conferences of 2020 and 2021 and at least hybrid of 2022, we saw first hand how virtual presentations allows for those with caregiving responsibilities to participate more easily.
 As both a leader of CAT and as a board member, I would push for hybridization of the conference.

 Internationalization and Global South